lambdaclass/lambda_little_distributed_systems_handbook/README.md

     b.
 If an acceptor receives an $accept$ request for a proposal numbered $n$, it accepts the proposal unless it has already responded to a $preprare$ request having a number greater than $n$.

 ### A.2.6 - Raft
 Raft is a consensus algorithm that is designed to be easy to understand.
 It's equivalent to Paxos in fault-tolerance and performance.
-The difference is that it's decomposed into relatively independent subproblems, and it cleanly addresses all major pieces needed for practical systems.
+The difference is that it's decomposed into relatively independent sub problems, and it cleanly addresses all major pieces needed for practical systems.

 #### A.2.6.1 - High Level Overview
 A node can be in one of three states, the *Follower* state, the *Candidate* state or the *Leader* state.